Veo Robotics raises $12 million for its vision of a harmonious human-robot workplace

 Critically, if the system is ever not 100 percent sure that it’s safe — for instance, if a camera is obscured or it can’t see behind a large piece — the robot comes to a full stop.

-“There is a significant market opportunity for intelligent software that enables safe interaction between humans and machines in industrial environments,” said Andy Wheeler, General Partner at GV, in a statement.
+“There is a significant market opportunity for intelligent software that enables safe interaction between humans and machines in industrial environments,” said Andy Wheeler, general partner at GV, in a statement.

-For Sobalvarro there are three trends that continue to drive human relevance in the factory: customization; customer choice, and customer expectations.
+For Sobalvarro there are three trends that continue to drive human relevance in the factory: customization, customer choice and customer expectations.

 He said that the mass customization available to consumers means that factories need to be more flexible — and flexible in a way that can’t really be automated to the degree that people think.
 It’s humans that are swapping out the fine features on an assembly line after the framework of a product is assembled by a machine, he said.